ctsit/redcapfiller/README.md

 *   Does not yet understand or support **repeating instruments** or **repeating events**.
 *   Ignores fields governed by **Branching Logic (BL)** and will not attempt to fill them.
 *   Does not evaluate **Form Display Logic (FDL)**.
-*   May not yet support *all* possible field types or validation types beyond those listed above.
+*   Does not yet support *all* text validation types beyond those listed above.

 ### Futures